Quant Tekel

 - Place at least one trade every 30 days.

-- Thirty days without trading results in a breach and permanent deletion.
+- Trading inactivity for 30 days results in a breach and permanent deletion.

-- If parked, place a 0.01 lot trade once every 30 days to remain active.
+- If you need to park the account, place a 0.01 lot trade once every 30 days to remain active.

 Trading Commissions